CodeforAustralia/standards/README.md

 ### Adding a License

 Choose one that is right for your project, if you're not sure you probably want to use an [MIT License](https://choosealicense.com/licenses/mit).

-You can install this in your repo Settings.